mmonnikNov/adaptnlp/README.md

 ## Tutorials

-Look in the [Tutorials](tutorials) directory for a quick introduction to the library and it's very simple and straight forward use cases:
+Look in the [Tutorials](tutorials) directory for a quick introduction to the library and its very simple and straight forward use cases:

   1. Token Classification: NER, POS, Chunk, and Frame Tagging